Phantom Breaker: Phantom Breaker: Omnia

 In 2020, the company Rocket Panda Games announced that it will publish the updated version of the game called Phantom Breaker: Omnia for PlayStation 4, Xbox One, Nintendo Switch and PC.
 It features all the fighters from Phantom Breaker: Extra in addition to two new characters, a remixed soundtrack, a new fighting style called "Omnia", balance adjustments, and the ability to play though stories of both the original game and Phantom Breaker: Extra.
 This is first time the game will see a release outside of Japan and feature both Japanese and English voice acting.
 The game was released on March 15, 2022.
-An arcade version of Phantom Breaker: Omnia is to be released in 2024 developed by exA-Arcadia.
+An arcade version of Phantom Breaker: Omnia was released in 2024 by exA-Arcadia.

 Reception

+Phantom Breaker received limited coverage due to its Japan-only Xbox 360 release, with import reviewers noting the mechanics but criticizing the story and character depth against established fighter games like BlazBlue.
 Phantom Breaker received generally negative reviews from critics.
 Jason Venter of GameSpot gave the game a score of 4.5/10, saying, "Phantom Breaker fights a losing battle to provide you with a reason to play it instead of one of its many qualified peers."
+Dracula's Cave called the 2013 Extra update a solid import despite similarities to peers, praising its combo potential.

 Phantom Breaker: Omnia

-Phantom Breaker: Omnia received "mixed or average" reviews according to review aggregator Metacritic.
+Phantom Breaker: Omnia received "mixed or average" reviews according to review aggregator platform Metacritic.
+Reviewers highlighted its engaging localization and eye-catching anime visuals, though criticized generic designs and brief narratives.